elmblom/midsummerCountdownApp-elmblom/README.md

-# Electron App - Elmblom
+# Midsummer Countdown App - Elmblom

 ## Description
    An extremly usefull app for knowing when midsummer is.
    Built With electron <3

 ## Setup Instructions
 1. Clone the repository: